materials-data-facility/MID3AS-AM-Challenge/index.md

 No specific heat treatment details will be provided.
 The challenge is to predict aggregate stress-strain behavior given representative microstructure characteristics.
 Please see the problem statement and dataset for available calibration and input data.

 **For Challenge 3, what is the strain rate for final measurement?**<br>
 The milli-tensile specimens were deformed under stroke/displacement control with a target strain rate in the elastic regime of 8.333e-5 mm/mm/sec.
-This stroke rate value was used for the whole tensile test ‚Äì from 0 load through yield and through final failure.
+This stroke rate value was used for the whole tensile test ñ from 0 load through yield and through final failure.

 ### CHALLENGE 4